Interacting diffusions and trees of excursions: convergence and comparison: Introduction

 Here we address the question of the maximal effect of the migration matrix $m(i,j)_{i,j\in G}$ for fixed $\mu$ and $\sigma^2$.
-We will show in Theorem~\ref{thm:comparison} that the total mass process of $(X_t)_{t\geq0}$ is dominted by the virgin island model, which has been constructed in \cite{Hutzenthaler2009EJP}.
+We will show in Theorem~\ref{thm:comparison} that the total mass process $(\sum_{i\in G}X_t(i))_{t\geq0}$ of $(X_t)_{t\geq0}$ is dominated by a tree of excursions, which has been constructed in \cite{Hutzenthaler2009EJP}.
 This dominating process does not depend on $G$ or on the migration matrix.
-The intuition which leads to a comparison result is as follows.
+The intuition which leads to this comparison result is as follows.
 Consider a model with supercritical population-size independent branching and additional deaths due to competition within each island of $G$, i.e., $\mu$ is a concave function with $\mu(0)=0$ and $\sigma^2$ is a linear function.
 Now compare different distributions of individuals over space.
 If there is at most one individual on each island, then there are no deaths due to competition until the next birth or migration event.
 If, however, all individuals are on the same island, then there are deaths due to competition.
 The effect of the population-size independent branching is the same in both situations.
 We infer that more individuals survive if the distribution of individuals is more uniform over space.
 Now the migration dynamics which distributes mass uniformly over space would be uniform migration on $G$.
 As there is no uniform migration on an infinite set $G$, we approximate $G$ with larger and larger finite subsets and consider uniform migration on the finite subsets.
-This intuition leads to the assertion that the total mass of the $(G,m,\mu,\sigma^2)$-process is dominated by the total mass of an \emph{$N$-island model} $(X_t^N)_{t\geq0}$ if we let $N\to\infty$
+This intuition leads to considering an $N$-island model $(X_t^N)_{t\geq0}$ for $N\in\N$ which is the solution of~\eqref{eq:X} with $G:= \{1,\ldots, N\}$ and $m(i,j) := \frac 1N$, $i,j\in G$, that is, the solution of